edgedb/edgedb-js/docs/generation.rst

 - ``queries``: Scans your project for ``*.edgeql`` files and generates a file containing a strongly-typed function alongside each.
 Alternatively you can use ``--file`` mode to generate a single file containing all the query functions.
 - ``edgeql-js``: Introspects your database schema and generates a query builder.
+- ``interfaces``: Introspects your database schema and generates a set of equivalent TypeScript interfaces.

 Requirements